AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 > * Panneau Résumé dans les feuilles de temps
 > * Panneau Résumé de l’équilibreur de charge de travail
 >
-><span class="preview">La nouvelle expérience de commentaire est disponible dans le panneau Résumé dans les listes, les feuilles de temps et l’équilibreur de charge de travail dans l’environnement Aperçu.</span>
+><span class="preview">La nouvelle expérience de commentaire est disponible dans le panneau Résumé dans les listes, les feuilles de temps et l’équilibreur de charge de travail dans l’environnement Aperçu.</span> <!--and in the Production environment for customers who have opted for the fast release process.
+For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).
+For information about the current release schedule, see [First Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).-->

 <!-- with October 26 release: add somewhere this, and decide where we need to keep information about the legacy commenting.
 Should we create an article about iterations comments like we have for goals and cards?!: